Hilaire Belloc: Later years

 In 1937, Belloc was invited to be a visiting professor at Fordham University in New York City by university president Robert Gannon.
 Belloc delivered a series of lectures at Fordham which he completed in May of that year.
 The experience ended up leaving him physically exhausted, and he considered stopping the lectures early.

-On 2 April 1941, Belloc's son Peter Gilbert Marie Sebastian Belloc died at the age of 36 of pneumonia.
-He fell ill while on active service with the 5th Battalion, Royal Marines in Scotland.
-He is buried in West Grinstead at Our Lady of Consolation and St. Francis churchyard.
+During his later years, Belloc sailed when he could afford it, and became a well-known yachtsman.
+He won many races and was on the French sailing team.
+In the early 1930s, he was given an old pilot cutter named Jersey.
+He sailed this for some years around the coasts of England with the help of younger men.
+One sailor, Dermod MacCarthy, wrote a book, Sailing with Mr Belloc.

 Death and legacy

-In 1942, Belloc suffered a stroke and never recovered from its effects.
-On the 12 July 1953, he also suffered burns and shock after falling on his fireplace.
+In 1942, Belloc suffered a stroke from which he never recovered.
+On 12 July 1953, he suffered burns and shock after falling on his fireplace.
 He died on 16 July 1953 at Mount Alvernia Nursing Home in Guildford, Surrey.

 Belloc was buried at the Shrine Church of Our Lady of Consolation and St Francis at West Grinstead, where he had regularly attended Mass as a parishioner.
 His estate was probated at £7,451.
 At his funeral Mass, homilist Monsignor Ronald Knox said "No man of his time fought so hard for the good things".
 Boys from the Choir and Sacristy of Worth Preparatory School sang and served at the Mass.

 Recent biographies of Belloc have been written by A. N. Wilson and Joseph Pearce.
 Jesuit political philosopher James Schall's Remembering Belloc was published by St. Augustine Press in September 2013.
 A memoir of Belloc was written by Henry Edward George Rope.

-Hobbies
+Children and grandchildren

-During his later years, Belloc sailed when he could afford to do so and became a well-known yachtsman.
-He won many races and was on the French sailing team.
+In 1906, Belloc bought land and a house called King's Land at Shipley, West Sussex.
+He had five children with his wife Elodie, before her death at age 45 on the Feast of the Purification, 2 February 1914, probably from cancer.
+Belloc was 43 and had more than forty years ahead of him, but wore mourning for the rest of his life and kept her room undisturbed as she had left it.

-In the early 1930s, he was given an old pilot cutter named Jersey.
-He sailed this for some years around the coasts of England, with the help of younger men.
-One sailor, Dermod MacCarthy, wrote a book about it, called Sailing with Mr Belloc.
+The Bellocs' son Louis was killed in 1918 while serving in the Royal Flying Corps in northern France.
+Belloc placed a memorial tablet at the nearby Cambrai Cathedral, in a side chapel with the icon of Our Lady of Cambrai.
+His younger son Peter Gilbert Marie Sebastian Belloc (b.
+1904) died at age 36 during the Second World War on 2 April 1941, succumbing to pneumonia during active service in Scotland with the 5th Battalion Royal Marines.
+He was buried in the churchyard of Our Lady of Consolation and St. Francis, West Grinstead.